Mangopay/teamcity-runscope-runner/README.md

 * On a second Runscope runner step, you set ```Initial variables``` parameter to ```userId```.
 * All tests triggered from that build step will include an initial variable ```userId``` having the value ```451```.

+## Parallel tests running
+The plugin allows you to run tests in parallel.
+Doing so, the build log tree will be all messed-up due a knwown [TeamCity bug](https://youtrack.jetbrains.com/issue/TW-8249).
+Only the build log is messed up, not tests reports.
+If you do not care about the build log, you should definitly enable parallel tests running to reduce your build time.

 # Building
 To build the plugin :